algorealmInc/SwarmNL/research.md

 #### Consistency Model

-Replication is greatly governed by the configured **consistency model**, which ensures that all nodes in the network have a consistent view.
+Replication is greatly influenced by the configured **consistency model**, which ensures that all nodes in the network have a consistent view.
 SwarmNL supports two consistency models:

 ```rust
    /// The consistency models supported.